-2.2 Brief Summary of ITU-R BT.709, BT.2020, and BT.2100
+2.2 Summary of ITU-R BT.709, BT.2020, & BT.2100 for linear broadcast, production and distribution

-The Ultra HD Forum Guidelines document refers to ITU-R BT.709 [2], BT.2020 [3], and BT.2100 [5] that address transfer function, color space, matrix coefficients, and more.
+The Ultra HD Forum Guidelines document refers to ITU-R BT.709 [2], BT.2020 [3], and BT.2100 [5] that address transfer function, system colorimetry, matrix coefficients, and more.
 The following table is a summary comparison of those three documents.
-Please note that this is merely a summary, and the documents contain considerably more information.
+Please note that this is merely a summary, and the reference documents contain considerably more information.